Types Of Toilets – 25 Types of Toilets

 A vault toilet is a non-flush toilet erected on an underground tank which is could a vault.
 They are constructed in areas without running water and sewer lines.

-The vaults are either made plastic or concrete with a capacity of 750 to 1000 gallons of waste, although bigger vaults of up to 13000 gallons are available.
-A concrete slab is constructed on top of the vaults where the bathrooms are then constructed.
+The vaults are either made of plastic or concrete with a capacity of 750 to 1000 gallons of waste, although bigger vaults of up to 13000 gallons are available.
+A concrete slab is constructed on top of the vaults where the bathrooms are constructed.

 The vaults are designed with a manhole through which the waste can be pumped out when it is almost full.
 The United States Forest Service controls the design and construction of vault toilets to prevent them from being a nuisance to the environment due to bad odor.

-Vaults toilets are mostly found in recreational facilities like camping grounds or in remote areas where there is no access to running water.
+Vault toilets are mostly found in recreational facilities like camping grounds or in remote areas where there is no access to running water.

 8. Pit Toilets